ramdhanhdy/FraudLM/README.md

 - How much utility synthetic data provides.
 - Whether augmentation helps with rare fraud cases.

-These experiments live primarily in dedicated notebooks (`06_ctgan_synthetic_data.ipynb`, `07_synthetic_vs_real_models.ipynb`) and MLflow experiments, and do not change the core app, which is always trained on real data.
+These experiments are planned to live primarily in dedicated notebooks (`06_ctgan_synthetic_data.ipynb`, `07_synthetic_vs_real_models.ipynb`) and MLflow experiments, and do not change the core app, which is always trained on real data.

 ---

 ## Project Structure

+> Note: This is the **intended** layout.
+Early-stage versions of this repo may not yet include all of these folders/files.

 ```
 FraudLM/